-We can leave a sociopath.
-But this is no ordinary break up.
+Leaving a sociopath is no ordinary break up.

-It’s an escape from terror, criminal abuse and harm.
+It’s an escape from terror, abuse and harm.

 We’re not in denial. – We’re scared out of our minds.

 After this break up, going for coffee, or each other’s weddings five years down the road is not an option.